MoreCircless/MoreCircless/README.md

 - 🇪🇸 Living in Spain

-- 🌱 Autodidact trying to learn code, mainly in Python and some C++
+- 🌱 Autodidact trying to learn code, mainly in Python and some C++ (arduino)

 - ⚡ 3D printing, electronic and electricity enthusiast